 While our version of paella is packed with veggies and plant-based protein, it still retains the saffron-and-tomato-based flavor and color that traditional paella is known for.
 No need to be intimidated by the ingredient... list — the super simple cooking method makes up for it.
 You can even use leftoverBrown Rice to cut down the number of steps!

-- Preheat the oven to 400 degrees.
-Combine the rice and 2½ cups of the stock, bring to a boil, lower the heat and cover.
-Cook over low heat for 30 minutes.
+Preheat the oven to 400 degrees.
+Combine the rice and 2½ cups of broth, bring to a boil, then lower to a simmer and cover.
+Simmer over low heat for 15 minutes.

-- Heat the olive oil in a wide paella pan over medium-high heat.
-Add the pine nuts and brown slightly, then add the garlic, onions, and red pepper.
+Heat the olive oil in a wide paella or high-sided saute pan over medium-high heat.
+Add the pine nuts and brown slightly, then add the garlic, onions, and red bell pepper.
 Cook over medium-high heat until the vegetables are slightly wilted.
-Add the tomatoes and parsley and sauté 2-3 minutes or until the tomatoes have cooked down.
+Add the tomato and parsley, and saute for 2-3 minutes or until the tomatoes have cooked down.
 Add the spinach and cook until it has wilted, if using fresh, or when thawed, if using frozen.

-- Stir in the paprika, thyme, cumin, and oregano, and blend well.
-Add the partially cooked rice, along with any remaining broth, coating it well with the mixture.
+Stir in the paprika, thyme, cumin, and oregano, and blend well.
+Add the partially cooked rice, along with any remaining broth, stirring well to coat it with the mixture.

-If you like to cook your chickpeas from scratch, and a little heat in your food, cook them with a small dried chipotle pepper and a couple of whole cloves of garlic, and use the broth as part of the stock for the paella.
+If you like to cook your chickpeas from scratch and enjoy a little heat in your food, cook them with a small dried chipotle pepper and a couple of whole cloves of garlic, and use the broth as part of the stock for the paella.